A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 Special Cases of 'Configure the Power Source'

-In MechDesigner, it is possible that a kinematic-chain has more Parts and Joints than are necessary for the real-world application.
-In the real-world application, some Parts would be removed from the kinematic-chain that you have modelled.
+In MechDesigner, it is possible that a kinematic-chain has more Parts and Joints than the real-world application.
+In the real-world application, you would not need some Parts

 When this is the case, you MUST model the mechanism again, but without the Piggyback Sliders.
 You must then define the motions again for the Parts that will actually be driven, and then give the Power Source directly to these Parts and Joints.
-There are some very useful MechDesigner 'tricks' that you can use to create the motions of the new mechanism.
+There are some very useful MechDesigner 'tricks' that you can use to create the motions of the Parts in the dyads.
 Please email for details.

 Step 1: Set the machine speed